code-chandan/MechaGrip/journal.md

 ---

-### [Day 2] Mounting Woes & Disc Drama
+### July 11th Mounting Woes & Disc Drama
-Tried importing the motor disc into Fusion 360  thing was off-centered and kept breaking my constraints.
-Rebuilt the disc and added a notch for alignment.
-OCD won.
+Tried dropping the motor disc into Fusion 360 and it was a full on mess thing was off center and kept breaking my constraints.
+Ended up just scrapping it and rebuilding from scratch, plus I added a little notch for alignment because my OCD couldn’t let it slide 🙃.
+Perfectionist mode: activated.

-**Hours spent:** 2 hours
+Time lost: 2 hours, but at least my sanity is intact.

 | Image | Description |
 |-------|-------------|